murphya14/Fitness-webpage/README.md

 #### Feature 10
 _Pricing:_  A link contained within the 'Get in Touch' page.

+#### Fearure 11
+_Font and colours_ A dark blue background was chosen with the text in turquoise.
+This was to convey the clean, natural and healthy service that is being provided.

 ### Features to implement in the Future
 * Login area for current customers